japila-books/apache-spark-internals/docs/SparkContext.md

 ```
 ====

-Once created, the broadcast variable (and other blocks) are displayed per executor and the driver in web UI (under link:spark-webui-executors.adoc[Executors tab]).
+Once created, the broadcast variable (and other blocks) are displayed per executor and the driver in web UI (under spark-webui-executors.md[Executors tab]).

 .Broadcast Variables In web UI's Executors Tab
 image::spark-broadcast-webui-executors-rdd-blocks.png[align="center"]